- What certification programs are offered?

 These Oracle Solaris system drivers might be

 If possible, add-in cards and attached peripheral devices that you want to

 include in a system for certification should first be certified separately as

-What kind of Oracle Solaris OS installation do I need
+- What kind of Oracle Solaris OS installation do I need to do?

 See the User Guide for information on any customizations you need to make when